-In order to assure that the Report written up is as accurate as possible, the Boundary Surveyor will often visit the property and conduct a variety of different tests in order to write up an adequate report and come to their decision.
+To assure that the Report written up is as accurate as possible, the Boundary Surveyor will often visit the property and conduct a variety of different tests to write up an adequate report and come to their decision.

-The Surveyor will then usually take a series of measurements and photographs in order to garner an accurate assessment of what the current projection of the Boundary line is.
+The Surveyor will then usually take a series of measurements and photographs to garner an accurate assessment of what the current projection of the Boundary line is.

 Once there an accurate assessment of where the Boundary Line is supposed to lie, it can be compared against the current state of the property to determine whether the current or proposed construction trespasses any land. \

 This is the basic contents of a report, but that begs the question:

 What are some of the reasons for getting a Boundary Determination Report?

 In some cases, a neighbour may request one before the construction has even taken place as a precaution to ensure that the building works adhere to the existing Boundary Line.

 However, in my experience, most Boundary Determination Reports are requested post-construction when a neighbour believes that the building works encroach upon their land.